jardondaful/Esri-Excel-Machine-Locator-And-Organizer-Sample-Scripts/README.md

-# ExcelSheetMigrator
+# Esri Excel Machine Locator and Organizer Scripts

 ## Description
-This repository contains ExcelScript scripts for transferring and formatting data between multiple worksheets within an Excel workbook.
+This repository contains ExcelScript scripts that I used at Esri for transferring and formatting data between multiple worksheets within an Excel workbook.
 It ensures seamless data migration from specified source sheets to a destination sheet with added formatting for better readability.

 ## Features
 - **Data Transfer**: Automates the transfer of data from specific worksheets to a central worksheet.